MarieBichette/XVOF/README.md

 # XVOF
 One dimensional hydro code for testing xfem method.
-This software is an experimental work trying to model spall fracture using enrichment and partition of unity method in a finite volume code.
-Hansbo & Hansbo enrichment is used.
+This software is an experimental work trying to model spall fracture using enrichment and partition of unity method in a finite volume code [1, 2].
+Hansbo & Hansbo enrichment is used [3].

 ## Code description
 Code documentation is available in the local repository at xfv/doc/index.html